Cropped cover image from PIF quick guide

 This guide supports the following PIF TICK criteria:

-• 6.0 Health inequalities: Information is written to meet health and digital literacy, language and accessibility needs of the target audience.
+• 6.0 Health inequalities: Information is written to meet literacy, language and accessibility needs.

-• 7.0 Content and design: Information is clearly communicated, easy to access and navigate.
+• 7.0 Content and legal: Content is clear, easy to access and meets local legal requirements.

 Please login or join us to view the full guide